SrijanReddy/Random/001/README.md

 <i>A bot to auto-fill petitions on change.org built using python and selenium
 </i>

->  note: bot not working right now website added captcha
+>  note: bot not working right now as website added captcha